Version-Control Systems for Linux

 CBE (link)

-CBE (Code Building Environment) is Thomas Neumann's SCM coded in pure Java with integrated software build functions.
+CBE (Code Building Environment) is Thomas Neumann's VCS coded in pure Java with integrated software build functions.
 Functionality is roughly similar to that of CVS with some new features like renaming files (while still keeping the history) and using a database as backend (optional).
 Code is said to be alpha-stage (2005-04).

 Code is Java.
 Open source (GNU GPL).